airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 	- 4: You make your own custom amplification circuit and solder it in where appropriate.

 #### Scenario 2: Microphone or sound in is does not work
 In this scenarie you probably have a mix and match between Peltor and Nato wiring.
 Typically if either headset or PTT is the wrong pinout for you you get sound in but not out.

 ##### Identifying pinout
-- Google the model number on the silver sticker on your headset and your PTT, what you are looking for is "NATO Wired" or "Peltor Wired" in most cases.
+- Google the model number on the silver sticker on your headset and your PTT
+	- Look for "NATO Wired" or "Peltor Wired"

 <div class="image-thumbnail">
 	<a href="/assets/images/005_guides/2023-02-21-peltor-coms-troubleshooting/headset.jpg">